emmercm/www/src/blog/what-is-a-docker-digest.md

 ## Mutable image tags

-Docker image tags are mutable by design, that's how tags such as `node:latest` or `golang:alpine` are able to stay updated.
+Docker image tags are mutable by design, that's how tags such as `node:latest` and `golang:alpine` are able to stay updated.
 This could be confusing where someone might expect `node:14` to change over time, but might expect something tagged very specifically such as `14.7.0-alpine3.11` to not change.

 The Renovate blog has a [good article](https://renovate.whitesourcesoftware.com/blog/overcoming-dockers-mutable-image-tags/) about how [yarn](https://yarnpkg.com/) was broken in the official Node.js Docker images when existing tags were re-published.